psurer/professional-portfolio/README.md

 # Professional Portfolio

-### Portfolio to display your skills, experience, education and more.
+### Portfolio to display your tech skills, showcase your projects, work experience, education and more.
 SPA using React.

 ## Links